WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 Participants completed an open-book reading quiz consisting of 10 multiple-choice questions in each condition.
 For each quiz, participants were provided with four Wikipedia articles on the same topic—specifically, the English article and its corresponding versions in French, Russian, and Chinese.
 They were instructed to rely solely on these four articles to answer the quiz questions and were not allowed to use external resources such as Google Search.
 Each participant completed the quiz twice: once using the standard Wikipedia interface (control condition) and once using the \textsc{WikiGap} extension (treatment condition).
 For every question, participants were also asked to indicate the language edition in which they found the answer.

 \paragraph{Quiz Construction.} We constructed one quiz per article topic using facts extracted by \textsc{InfoGap} and surfaced through the \textsc{WikiGap} interface.
 From the 30 multilingual facts identified for each article, we manually selected a subset of 10, ensuring a roughly equal number of facts from each of the three language editions—French (fr), Russian (ru), and Chinese (zh)—to maintain balanced representation.
+For a fair comparison, we ensured that all quiz questions are answerable from InfoGap facts and by extension from the respective articles in French, Russian, and Chinese.

 We then prompted a large language model GPT-4o~\cite{openai2024gpt4o} to generate a multiple-choice question with four answer choices from each fact.
 The questions were manually reviewed and edited to ensure clarity, factual correctness, and alignment with the presented content.
 In addition to selecting the correct answer, participants were asked to indicate the language edition in which they found the supporting fact.
 Although all quiz facts were sourced from non-English Wikipedia editions, we note that some participants may have inferred the correct answer from contextual clues in the English article.
 Nonetheless, the quizzes were designed to evaluate whether participants engaged with multilingual content.
 If participants had guessed entirely at random, the expected accuracy would be 25\%, given the four-choice format.
 Example questions are included in the Appendix~\ref{sec:sample_quiz_questions}.

 \paragraph{Performance Metrics.} We recorded each participant’s task completion time and quiz accuracy score under both conditions.
-Completion time was used to assess how efficiently users could locate and interpret relevant information, while accuracy scores reflected knowledge retention and comprehension.
-These performance measures allowed us to quantitatively evaluate the effectiveness of \textsc{WikiGap} compared to the standard Wikipedia interface.
+Quiz accuracy captured how much multilingual knowledge participants were able to obtain, while completion time reflected how quickly they could locate and interpret the relevant information.
+Taken together, these two measures provide an indication of learning efficiency and allowed us to quantitatively compare the effectiveness of \textsc{WikiGap} with the standard Wikipedia interface.